spacetelescope/imexam/imexam/htmlhelp/_sources/description.txt

 It communicates with the DS9 window, either one you already have open, or one that imexam explicitly opens, through the XPA messaging system.

+.. note:: It is important to know if you have XPANS installed on your machine and available through your PATH.
+XPANS is the XPA Name Server, it keeps track of all the open socket connections for DS9 and provides a reference for their names.
+If you DO NOT have XPANS installed, then imexam will still work, but you should either start the DS9 window after importing imexam through the imexam.connect() interface, OR after you start DS9 from the shell, make note of the XPA_METHOD address in the File->Information dialog and use that in your call to connect: window=imexam.connect(XPA_METHOD) so that communication with the correct socket is established.

 You can access this help file on your locally installed copy of the package by using the imexam.display_help() call, which will display the help in your web browser.

-All returned information should be considered an estimate of the actual refined result,  more precise analysis of the data should be performed for verification before publication.
+.. note:: All information returned from this module should be considered an estimate of the actual refined result,  more precise analysis of the data should be performed for verification before publication.

 Usage